brcontainer/qt-helper/desktop/openexternal/README.md

 {
 	ui->setupUi(this);

-    // Open default file manager ("explorer" in Windows and "Finder" in MacOSX) OpenExternal::local("C:");
+    // Open default file manager ("explorer" in Windows and "Finder" in MacOS) OpenExternal::local("C:");

     // Try open with default program, if failed try use OpenExternal::showInFolder